 Brake failures do occur and can cause accidents, especially in large, heavy vehicles such as tractor-trailer trucks and other commercial vehicles.
 However, brake failures in modern vehicles without any type of backup system to stop an accident are rare.
-Instead, the cause is more likely to be poor maintenance, worn-out brakes, following too closely, or another issue other than a defect in the brakes.

 - Driver negligence